madetech/govuk-react-form/README.md

-# Getting Started with Create React App
+# govuk-react-form

+An extensible React form built using GOV.UK components in the way of the Government Design System.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).